realA10001986/Time-Circuits-Display/DIY/README.md

 The firmware currently supports the [Adafruit 4991](https://www.adafruit.com/product/4991), [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) and [DuPPA I2CEncoder 2.1](https://www.duppa.net/shop/i2cencoder-v2-1/) (or [here](https://www.tindie.com/products/saimon/i2cencoder-v21-connect-rotary-encoder-on-i2c-bus/)) i2c rotary encoders; a CircuitSetup original prop is in the works.
 For the Adafruit and the DuPPa, I recommend buying the PCBs without an actual encoder and soldering on a Bourns PEC11R-42xxy-S0024.

-For wiring information, see [here](#appendix-b-i2c-peripheral-wiring).
+For wiring information, see [here](#i2c-peripheral-wiring).
 Up to two rotary encoders can be connected, one for speed, one for volume.

 ### Rotary Encoder for Speed

-The rotary encoder, if configured for speed, allows manually selecting a speed to be displayed on the Speedo display, as well as to be sent to [BTTFN](#bttf-network-bttfn) clients in place of actual (GPS) speed.
+The rotary encoder, if configured for speed, allows manually selecting a speed to be displayed on the Speedo display:

 | [![Watch the video](https://img.youtube.com/vi/Y6uu1SU6YJA/0.jpg)](https://youtu.be/Y6uu1SU6YJA) |
 |:--:|